-Add the custom user interface .../index.html file path.
+- Then, add the custom user interface .../index.html file path.
 Contact your developer to get the index.html path.

-You can add customized elements to the content form, such as a drop-down or chart element, by including a custom user interface setting.
-Custom user interfaces can be used to define the display and function of an element in the content authoring form.
+You can add customized elements such as a drop-down or chart element to the content form.
+Include a custom user interface setting to add customized elements.
+You can use the custom user interfaces to define the display and function of an element type.

 Your developer creates the custom user interface and adds it as a custom element.
 You can then add the custom element to the content type.
 For more information about custom user interfaces, check out Custom user interfaces.

 You can hide elements from content composers.
 You might want to hide certain element types from content composers.
 For example, when the element type contains data that is secure or stored in the backend.
 The data could be sensitive personal information stored in a database.
 You would not want everyone to access or see them.